FAQs contains dynamic content that is frequently updated, so please check back often.

 Who can use Questions?

-The Questions utility is intended only for users of CollegeSource software and is restricted to individuals with a Support Center account.
+The Questions utility is intended only for users of CollegeSource products and is restricted to individuals with a Support Center account.
 If your institution has one or more CollegeSource products and you do not have access to the Support Center, you may request an account.
-Use this link instead, if you have an account but forgot your username or password.
+If you have an account but forgot your username or password.

 Statistics say that most of the information we exchange (at least 65%) is "trapped" inside of emails, IMs, and side conversations.
 Openly sharing knowledge within a focused community can save everyone the time and headache of being asked, or answering, the same questions over and over again.
 Now there is a way to pull that information out into the open so others can benefit.
 Questions is the answer!